xadamxk/MMM-LOLESPORTS-STANDINGS/readme.md

 An Esports standings module for a provided League of Legends tournament id.
 Module for <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a>.

+Also refer to <a href="https://github.com/xadamxk/MMM-LOLESPORTS-SCHEDULES">MMM-LOLESPORTS-SCHEDULES</a> for league schedules.

 ## Preview
 <img src="https://github.com/xadamxk/MMM-LOLESPORTS-STANDINGS/blob/master/screenshots/screenshot_default.png?raw=true" title="Preview"  />